projectcontour/contour/site/content/docs/1.33/config/jwt-verification.md

 JWT verification is only supported on TLS-terminating virtual hosts.

+JWT verification is not compatible with the [fallback certificate](tls-termination.md#fallback-certificate) feature.

 ## Configuring providers and rules

 A JWT provider is configured for an HTTPProxy's virtual host, and defines how to verify JWTs: